 My name is Jeffrey Robertson.
-I am an Associate Professor at Yonsei University in South Korea.
 I worked for the Australian Government in the field of foreign policy and North Asia, focusing on China, the Korean Peninsula, and Japan.
-Now I write from the other side of the line.
+Now I write from the other side of the line - as an academic, consultant, and sometimes spy fiction ghost writer.
 On this website I share ideas, thoughts, research, analysis, academic updates and writing on the topics of diplomatic studies, foreign policy, and South Korea.
 Some images on the site are taken from the web, if they're yours and you don't want them on a personal site, let me know.
 Please contact me if you want to share or collaborate in any way.

 The day-to-day functioning of interstate relations occurs through diplomatic practitioners.
 Diplomatic studies brings together the study and practice of international relations, finding its strength in the variety of academic disciplines and backgrounds from which its research emerges.
 My interest lies in diplomatic practice, the interaction between diplomacy and foreign policy, and the evolution and futures of diplomacy.